HoyeonS/hephaestus/docs/ARCHITECTURE.md

 ## Overview

-Hephaestus is designed as a distributed system that processes system logs, analyzes them using AI models, and generates solutions for identified issues.
+Hephaestus is designed as a distributed system that processes system logs, analyzes them using machine learning models, and generates solutions for identified issues.
 The system is built using a modular architecture with clear separation of concerns.

 ## Core Components